Harshith5443/Programming-In-Java/Week-9.md

 ### Question 5

 **Problem:**
-Write a Java program to print the **zero values first and later the non-zero numbers**.
+Write a Java program to print the **zero values first and later the other numbers**.

 **Input:**
 Array: `1, 0, 0, 2, 3, 0, 4`